 -Monica Kurnatowska, Partner, Employment Group, Baker & McKenzie

 6:00-7:30 Special Reception at Baker McKenzie

 8:45 Reimagining Decision-Making - Simple Rules for Complex Decisions

--Stefano Turconi, Sloan Fellow, Researcher and Lecturer, London Business School
+-Stefano Turconi, Sloan Fellow, Teaching Fellow, Department of Strategy & Entrepreneurship, London Business School

 10:15 Reimagining Learning